6 Social Media Goals That Drive the Results You Desire

 One of the most common social media goals is to build brand awareness.

-Social media is a great place to build brand awareness because many people spend their time scrolling through their feed and looking at posts.
+Social media is a great place to build brand awareness because many people spend their time scrolling through their feeds and looking at posts.
 It means that if someone follows your business on social media, they can get exposed to your brand as they scroll through their feed.

 Brand awareness is a great goal to set because it’s a fundamental part of earning conversions.
 People need to know who you are and what you do before purchasing your products or using your services.

 Brand awareness is one of the best social media objectives if you’re looking to:

 - Help people discover your business or brand for the first time

 - Help new people get familiar with your company

 - Help people understand your company values, what you offer, and how you can help them